webix-hub/gitbook-spreadsheet-guide/work_with_views.md

 1. Specify the range for a series
 2. Choose an appropriate color from a color picker
 3. Enable or disable tooltips for markers
+4. Enable or disable labels for markers
-4. Define the markers shape
+6. Define the markers shape
-5. Delete a series or add a new line
+6. Delete a series or add a new line

 ![Series Tab](.gitbook/assets/chart_series.png)